KLoCSD-safeL4/LMBench-Rust/README.md

   + pcid | fbcond | inputd | vesad | lived | ps2d | acpid | bcm2835-sdhcid)
   ```

 - Redox's driver for bcm2835 emmc doesn't work for me.
-SInce Uboot has already initialized emmc once, we don't need to do that again.
+Since Uboot has already initialized emmc once, we don't need to do that again.

   - __If you intend to test on qemu, do not modify source code of bcm2835-sdhcid__